The American Medical Association

 The Poster Container

 A container hosted by Adobe that we could embed into each of the pages.
 This would give the students the opportunity to upload their posters via pdf format.
-The embed allowed users to zoom into posters and move around the posters so they could view it form all angles.
+The embed allowed users to zoom into posters and move around the posters so they could view it closely.
 I reformatted the embed so it matched our design system.

 The Abstract Container